Which came first, the chicken or the egg? It is an ancient riddle relevant to professional bass fishing: which came first, the angler or the sponsors?

-Fast-forward to present day and credible anglers abound.
-Thanks to a multitude of tournaments, fishing magazines, bass fishing television shows and the Internet-anyone can be a bass fishing expert.
+Fast-forward to the present day, and credible anglers abound.
+Thanks to many tournaments, fishing magazines, bass fishing television shows, and the Internet, anyone can be a bass fishing expert.

-Consequently, companies are not just looking for patch-wearing tournament anglers anymore-they are looking for consultants-anglers who can act as a liaison between customer and company.
+Consequently, companies are not just looking for patch-wearing tournament anglers anymore-they are looking for consultants-anglers who can act as a liaison between customers and the company.

-"Fifteen years ago, all that was really expected of sponsored anglers was to know a company's product line as it pertained to bass fishing," Schultz says.
-"These days we have to know every aspect of a company's product line.
-If you are sponsored by a company that makes bass lures and freshwater trout lures, you better educate yourself on the trout products as well.
+"Fifteen years ago, all that was expected of sponsored anglers was to know a company's product line as it pertained to bass fishing," Schultz says.
+"These days, we must know every aspect of a company's product line.
+If you are sponsored by a company that makes bass lures and freshwater trout lures, you better educate yourself on the trout products.
 The same goes for boat and motor companies.
-You better know all of the makes and models and their respective marketplaces."
+You better know all the makes and models and their respective marketplaces."

-Schultz says that an ability to communicate with everyone from the general public to the CEO of a major corporation is absolutely essential.
-"Fifteen years ago professional anglers walked the halls of sports shows and did demos in the hawg trough.
-Now, we may sit down in a company's office and meet with the president, the marketing staff, or the research and development staff.
-If you sit there like a bump on a log and do not offer some valuable feedback on product performance or some insight into their consumer base, you are not going to last long."
+Schultz says that communicating with everyone, from the general public to the CEO of a major corporation, is essential.
+"Fifteen years ago, professional anglers walked the halls of sports shows and did demos in the hawg trough.
+Now, we may sit in a company's office and meet with the president, the marketing staff, or the research and development staff.
+You will not last long if you sit there like a bump on a log and do not offer valuable feedback on product performance or insight into their consumer base."

 Performance vs. Promotion

-Professional angler Marty Stone of Linden, N.C., has proven that a sharp, educated angler with some solid fishing credentials can enter a competitive marketplace and succeed in acquiring sponsors.
+Professional angler Marty Stone of Linden, N.C., has proven that a sharp, educated angler with solid fishing credentials can enter a competitive marketplace and acquire sponsors.
 But like many young pros, Stone admits to having been confused by the informal structure of climbing the shaky sponsor ladder.

-"You really have to earn your right to sit down at the dealing table," Stone "The best advice I can give to someone thinking about pursuing sponsors is to carefully document your promotional record -- appearances, print media, television, internet, etc., as well as your fishing performance record.
-At some point, a company is going to want to see proof of your ability to communicate, promote and sell, above and beyond fishing performance--especially when you try to advance from a product type of sponsorship to a cash incentive program or retainer contract."
+"You have to earn your right to sit down at the dealing table," Stone "The best advice I can give to someone thinking about pursuing sponsors is to carefully document your promotional record -- appearances, print media, television, internet, etc., as well as your fishing performance record.
+At some point, a company will want to see proof of your ability to communicate, promote and sell above and beyond fishing performance--especially when you try to advance from a product type of sponsorship to a cash incentive program or retainer contract."